-Teaming is the ability of an individual to adapt technically and socially to positively contribute to different teams, their unique goals, culture and behavioural patterns.
+Teaming is the ability of an individual to adapt technically and socially to positively contribute to different teams, their unique goals, culture, and behavioural patterns

-The Rugby scenario discussed above perfectly mirrors the Engineering environment.
-Projects are becoming the engines that drive organisational strategy into new directions.
+Project Team Management (PTM) requires individuals with sufficient technical as well as soft skills.
+The project environment is becoming more and more competitive.
+The rugby scenario discussed above perfectly mirrors the Engineering environment.
+Projects are becoming the engines that drive organisational strategy in new directions.
 There appears to be no single framework or training intervention that prepares individuals to adapt and effectively contribute to multiple projects.
 Institutions offering training programs have failed their clients by negating the importance of soft skill development as part of the curriculum.

 Trust is generally regarded as a foundational construct of teamwork.
 With less time to develop trust in practice, the value of a shared understanding of fellow team member’s thinking styles goes a long way to establish trust as foundational value.

 Teaming training© is the experiential development of an individual to acquire critical skills needed to adapt to multiple teams.
 Teaming Profile© is a graphic presentation of the basic behavioural skill set an individual displays.